emaicus/Rangers-and-Ruffians/docs/Tome_of_the_Ancients.md

 ### The Book Of Healing

 __Tier 0:__
-* __Beguile:__ _(Cost: 0)_ Your holy presence shakes an enemy's constitution.
+* __Beguile:__ Your holy presence shakes an enemy's constitution.
 Force them to make a spell power save.
 On failure, the entity does 1d4 fewer damage on all attacks it makes on its next turn.
 * __Bless Water:__ _(Cost: 1)_ You may bless water by praying over it, converting it to holy water.
 This can be done at a rate of one gallon per hour.
-* __Beam of Light:__ _(Cost: 0)_ Fire a bolt of radiant energy at an enemy, dealing 1d4 damage, or 1d6 damage if the enemy is undead.
+* __Beam of Light:__ Fire a bolt of radiant energy at an enemy, dealing 1d4 damage, or 1d6 damage if the enemy is undead.
-* __Detect Evil:__ _(Cost: 0)_ Make a perception check to detect if an evil entity is within 50 feet of you.
+* __Detect Evil:__ Make a perception check to detect if an evil entity is within 50 feet of you.
-* __Detect Magic:__ _(Cost: 0)_ Make a perception check to detect magic within 30 feet of you.
+* __Detect Magic:__ Make a perception check to detect magic within 30 feet of you.
-* __Fake Death:__ _(Cost: 0)_ Touch a willing entity to send them into a catatonic state that is impossible to distinguish from death.
+* __Fake Death:__ Touch a willing entity to send them into a catatonic state that is impossible to distinguish from death.
-* __Give of Yourself:__ _(Cost: 0)_ Give a teammate up to 20 points of your own health per turn.
+* __Give of Yourself:__ Give a teammate up to 20 points of your own health per turn.
-* __Guidance:__ _(Cost: 0)_ Give an ally a 1d4 inspiration dice as an offhand action.
+* __Guidance:__ Give an ally a 1d4 inspiration dice as an offhand action.
-* __Extra Weight:__ _(Cost: 0)_ Double the weight of an object.
+* __Extra Weight:__ Double the weight of an object.
 The object must be no larger than a horse.
-* __Holy Orders:__ _(Cost: 0)_ As an offhand action, mark an enemy as a target for your group.
+* __Holy Orders:__ As an offhand action, mark an enemy as a target for your group.
 Anyone who damages the target regains 1d2 health.
 Anyone who kills the target regains 1d4 health.
 You can mark at most one enemy at a time.
-* __Lighten Object:__ _(Cost: 0)_ Decrease the weight of an object by half.
+* __Lighten Object:__ Decrease the weight of an object by half.
 The object must be no larger than a horse.
-* __Mending:__ _(Cost: 0)_ You can magically mend small dents, dings, scratches, and tears in items.
+* __Mending:__ You can magically mend small dents, dings, scratches, and tears in items.
-* __Purify:__ _(Cost: 0)_ Purify a food, drink, or potion to remove ill effects.
+* __Purify:__ Purify a food, drink, or potion to remove ill effects.
 Purify can be used to remove drunkenness from entities, or to render poison innocuous.
-* __Sacred Flame:__ _(Cost: 0)_ As an offhand action, summon a sacred flame to your hand.
+* __Sacred Flame:__ As an offhand action, summon a sacred flame to your hand.
 Ash created by the flame is considered sacred.
 You may melee attack with the flame for 1d6 damage.
 Add an additional 1d6 damage to corrupted entities or the undead.
-* __Spare:__ _(Cost: 0)_ Offhand.
+* __Spare:__ Offhand.
 Touch an ally that is on death's door to stabilize them.
 Stabilized entities immediately return to 0 health.
 The are still unconcious, but no longer need to make death coin flips.
-* __The Face of Good:__ _(Cost: 0)_ Once per rest, the light of your deity shines from you.
+* __The Face of Good:__ Once per rest, the light of your deity shines from you.
 For five minutes, you gain advantage on charisma checks, and advantage on intimidation checks when attempting to intimidate evil enemies.
 * __Minor Heal:__ _(Cost: 1)_ Restore 1d6 health to one ally or yourself.

 __Tier 1:__